treefrogframework/treefrog-framework/docs/user-guide/en/helper-reference/mailer.md

 ## Mailer

-TreeFrog Framework incorporates a mailer (mail client) which makes it possible to send mail by SMTP.
+TreeFrog Framework incorporates a mailer (mail client) which makes it possible to send mails by SMTP.
 For now (v1.0), only SMTP message sending is possible.
 To create mail messages, an ERB template is used.

-First, let's create a mail skeleton with the following command.
+First, let's create a mail skeleton with the following command:

 ```
  $ tspawn mailer information send